 Of course, we were disappointed that there were no fireworks this year too.
 But the bright colors from the other side, guess around the Champs-Élysées, was convincing us that the whole point of standing here was not in vain.
 There goes our New Year celebration minus the Champagne.

 We started the day with a chill walk in the Champs-Élysées passing those Christmas market.
 Walking in the middle of this Champs-Élysées street was great – how can’t it be, this street is otherwise even difficult to cross with numerous high-end cars and vehicles passing through it.
-One end starts with the Giant wheel on Concorde and other other end ends with Arc de Triomphe.
+One end starts with the Giant wheel on Concorde and other end ends with Arc de Triomphe.
 No, I should not say it ends in here because there is no start or end here.
 We have like 12 streets joining in here.

 It’s all ours.
 Its New Year fever.